 Pneumatic and hydraulic shock absorbers often take the form of a cylinder with a sliding piston inside.
 Here the cylinder must contain a viscous fluid, which is either hydraulic fluid or air.
 This fluid filled piston or cylinder combustion is then a dashpot (mechanical device or damper that resists motion via viscous friction).

 Spring-based shock absorbers often use coil springs or leaf springs, torsion bars can be used in torsional shocks as well.
 Ideal springs alone, are not shock absorbers as springs only store, they do not dissipate or absorb energy.
 Vehicles mostly use springs or torsion bars as well as hydraulic shock absorbers.
 In this combination, the shocks primarily absorb and dissipate vibration.

 - Hysteresis — the compression of rubber disks, bending of steel springs or the twisting of torsion bars.

 - Dry friction — brakes using leather disks that cause friction at the pivot of a lever.
 It was common in earlier vehicles but is now obsolete.
 There was an advantage to this system, as the degree of damping could easily be adjusted by tightening or loosening the screw clamping the disks, and it could easily be rebuilt with hand tools.
 The disadvantage is that the damping force tends to not increase with the speed of the vertical motion.

-- Compression of a gas — for example pneumatic shock absorbers.
+- Compression of gas — for example, pneumatic shock absorbers.
 These can act like springs as the air pressure builds to resist the force on it.
 Once the air pressure reaches the necessary maximum, air dashpots will then act.

 - Magnetic effects — many hybrid automobiles now days have regenerative braking.
 This uses a reversed electric motor to dampen and eventually stop the motion of the vehicle.